pietervdvn/MapComplete/Docs/Architecture.md

 ### An example

-For example: the user should input wether or not a shop is closed during public holidays.
+For example: the user should input whether or not a shop is closed during public holidays.
 There are three options:

 1. closed
 2. opened as usual